Running Power Options

 Why should you run with power?

-Many athletes and coaches have found power to be more effective than pace or heart rate data in training and racing, especially when running uphill.
-Think of it as new way to measure effort that isn't influenced by terrain, diet, and other factors that are a part of every run.
+Many athletes and coaches have found power to be more effective than pace or heart-rate data in training and racing.
+Think of it as new way to measure effort that isn't influenced by elevation, terrain, diet, and other factors that are a part of every run.
 We have a separate article called Running with a Power Meter that clearly explains the benefits of utilizing this cutting-edge metric.

 The big caveat: validating data